future-tom/future-tom.github.io/notes.md

 ---
 layout: default
-title: Notes
+title: All Notes
-description: All notes
+description: All Notes
 permalink: /_notes/
 ---